jessfraz/blog/content/post/challenge-accepted-transposit.md

 Last week, I had the pleasure of meeting with the [Transposit](https://www.transposit.com/) team in San Francisco.
-Tech is a super small world and it turns out the two founders and I are separated by one-degree through several different people I know.
+Tech is a super small world and it turns out the two founders and I are separated by one-degree through several different people we know.
 In meeting them I closed many loops without even realizing it, but I digress...

 Their product is really cool, it exposes a SQL interface for interacting with numerous APIs at once.
 For someone like myself who deploys a lot of bots, this is great.
-Usually when I have a super complex bot I end up writing a lot of "glue code" to combine a few different APIs and get the information I want.
+Usually when I have a complex bot I end up writing a lot of "glue code" to combine a few different APIs and get the information I want.
-Most have some sort of pagination logic and all have the `N+1` problem where I don't really optimize my queries or use anything fancy like graphQL.
+Most of my bots have some sort of pagination logic and all have the `N+1` problem where I don't really optimize my queries or use anything fancy like graphQL.
 Many APIs don't even have graphQL interfaces but also I am old school and I don't really want to learn something new.
 This is why I was super intrigued by Transposit's SQL interface, because hey, I know SQL!

 Adam, the CEO, challenged me to try it out, give them feedback, and see if I could break it with something complex.
-Now I am not one to back down from a challenge and I have some super weird ass bots, so I decided to start with the weirdest.
+I am not one to back down from a challenge and I have some super weird ass bots, so I decided to start with the weirdest.